kubevirt/kubevirt.github.io/pages/summit.md

 In this session I will introduce quickly why it may be better than actual drivers, how it works, and make a demo.

-Presenter: Joël Séguillon, Senior Devops Consultant in mission at [www.ateme.com](https://www.ateme.com) - <https://github.com/jseguillon> ([LinkedIn](https://www.linkedin.com/in/jo%C3%ABl-s%C3%A9guillon-91a55814/))
+Presenter: Joël Séguillon, Senior DevOps Consultant in mission at [www.ateme.com](https://www.ateme.com) - <https://github.com/jseguillon> ([LinkedIn](https://www.linkedin.com/in/jo%C3%ABl-s%C3%A9guillon-91a55814/))

 <a name="batch-api"></a>
 ### Virtual Machine Batch API